Thomas Bothwell Jeter: Early life and war service

+Political career

-After the war, Jeter resumed his law practice and was elected to the South Carolina Senate in 1872 after becoming disenchanted by Radical Republican rule of the state during Reconstruction.
-He continued to serve in the Senate and became the President Pro Tempore in November 1877 because of the mass resignations of Republicans after their party's defeat in the gubernatorial election of 1876, thereby giving control of the Senate to the Democrats.
+After the war, Jeter resumed his law practice.
+He was elected to the South Carolina Senate in 1872, after becoming disenchanted by Radical Republican rule of the state during Reconstruction.
+He continued to serve in the Senate and became the President Pro Tempore in November 1877, because of the mass resignations of Republicans after their party's defeat in the gubernatorial election of 1876.
+The Republicans thereby gave control of the Senate to the Democrats.
 Wade Hampton won re-election in 1878 for another two-year term, but did not finish the term because he resigned in 1879 after being elected to the U.S. Senate.

-Lieutenant Governor William Dunlap Simpson succeeded Hampton and Jeter as the President Pro Tempore of the Senate, became the Lieutenant Governor.
+Lieutenant Governor William Dunlap Simpson succeeded Hampton and Jeter as the President Pro Tempore of the Senate, as Jeter became the Lieutenant Governor.
 When Simpson resigned on September 1, 1880, upon appointment to be the Chief Justice of the South Carolina Supreme Court, Jeter became the 79th governor of South Carolina and served for three months.

+Service in the Railroad Commission and death in office

 In 1882, Jeter was appointed to the South Carolina Railroad Commission and served until his death on May 20, 1883.
 He was buried at Forestlawn Cemetery in Union.

+Legacy

 The Gov. Thomas B. Jeter House was added to the National Register of Historic Places in 1974.